jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_console/index.rst

 ``dvrk_console`` contains the applications intended for routine use at the surgeon console:

-* :doc:`stereo-display` renders the aligned endoscope stream, dVRK status HUD, optional picture-in-picture and AR content, and includes the display calibration workflow.
+* :ref:`dvrk-stereo-display` renders the aligned endoscope stream, dVRK status HUD, optional picture-in-picture and AR content, and includes the display calibration workflow.
-* :doc:`control-panel` provides the operator's routine robot and teleoperation controls, status, and an optional embedded video preview.
+* :ref:`dvrk-control-panel` provides the operator's routine robot and teleoperation controls, status, and an optional embedded video preview.

 These applications consume lightweight ROS 2 robot state and commands, while